stelthdroid8/nodeLSfunctionality/README.md

 Using the node API to mimic the linux 'ls' command to display the files/folders in a given directory

 requires chalk module to display the text correcty
-  - npm i chalk -
+  - npm i chalk

-to use the chalk library.
+to instal and use the chalk library.